How To Break 80 The Next Time You Golf

 Three things to note during your warm up before the round:

-How far are you hitting your wedges?
+2. How far are you hitting your wedges?
 What are your 120 and-in swings in 10 yard intervals?
 Golf is a game played from 150 yards and in.
+Use these chipping drills to dial in your short game distances.

 The simple fact is that most of us can only hit a certain amount of shots (if any) with absolutely confidence and minimal errors.
 While I understand having multiple “high-skill” shots can save you when you end up in that bad situation.
 For the typical golfer who is trying to break 80, they are not necessary.